10 Best Dog Superfoods to Keep Your Pup Hydrated in the Hot Indian Climate

 Tips to Safely Introduce Superfoods into Your Dog’s Diet

-- Introduce new foods gradually after consulting your VET.
+• Introduce new foods gradually after consulting your VET.

-- Watch for any allergic reactions.
+• Watch for any allergic reactions.

-- Serve fresh, unseasoned, and in moderate amounts.
+• Serve fresh, unseasoned, and in moderate amounts.

 Paw-Sitive Takeaway🐾

-FAQs About Summer Foods For Dogs
+FAQs About Hydrating Superfoods For Dogs

-Buttermilk for Dogs – Safe Summer Superfood!
+Buttermilk for Dogs – Hydrating Superfood For Dogs!